nbaheti76/Projects/README.md

 # 5. Design Sprint: "How Might We"
 ##### During a Design Sprint, “How Might We” is a method to capture problems and frame them as opportunities that can be solved.
-Post-it notes are used to capture each statement.
+Post-it notes are used to capture the "How Might We" statements.
+Each post-it has one statement.
 ![gif](HowMightWe.gif)

 # 6. User Stories and Sprint Planning
-##### Below are examples of user stories for a new fitness app feature, including the acceptance criteria and assumptions.
-The user stories are incorporated to identify Sprint Backlog and Sprint Goal, during the Sprint Planning Meeting.
+##### Below are examples of user stories for a new fitness app feature.
+The user stories include  acceptance criteria and assumptions.
+The user stories are incorporated to identify Sprint Backlog and Sprint Goal, during the Sprint planning meeting.
 ![gif](UserStories.gif)